Tech-at-DU/React-Redux-passwords-Tutorial/P00-Introduction/readme.md

----
-title: "React Redux Introduction"
-slug: react-redux-introduction
----
+# React Redux Introduction

 This tutorial creates a small app using React and Redux.
 The goal of the app is to generate random passwords and store passwords generated.

-The project can be built with React or React Native.
-The tutorial will use React.

 Code will be written with ES6 version of JavaScript.

-Data will be stored with local storage.
+Internally application state will be managed with Redux.
+The application will also persist it's data with local storage so that it can return to it's previous state when it is relaunched.

 # Prerequisites